MatthewCYLau/react-serverless-aws-terraform/README.md

 A reference project to deploy a serverless, full-stack React app onto AWS with Terraform.
 Inspired by [this](https://www.youtube.com/watch?v=Bro0uFVDrWY) YouTube tutorial by Code Engine

+A to-do list app which allows users to create, and read to-do's from DynamoDB

 App URL [here](http://matlau-aws-react-serverless.s3-website-us-east-1.amazonaws.com/)

 ## Pre-requisite